mkyleUD/Caviness-HPC-Shell/_episodes/00-hpc-intro.md

 ## What is the Caviness Cluster?
-The Caviness cluster is named in honor of Jane Caviness, the former director of Academic Computing Services at the University of DelawareIn the 1980's, Caviness led a ground breaking expansion of UD's computing resources and network infrastucture that laid the foundation for UD's current research computing capabilites.
+The Caviness cluster is named in honor of Jane Caviness, the former director of Academic Computing Services at the University of Delaware.
+In the 1980's, Jane Caviness led a groundbreaking expansion of UD's computing resources and network infrastructure that laid the foundation for UD's current research computing capabilities.

-Caviness is Univeristy of Delaware's (UD) third community cluster.
+Caviness is University of Delaware's (UD) third community cluster.
 It was deployed in July 2018 and is a distributed-memory Linux cluster.
 It is based on a rolling-upgradeable model for expansion and replacement of hardware over time.
 The first generation consists of 126 compute nodes (4536 cores, 24.6 TB memory).
 The nodes are built of Intel “Broadwell” 18-core processors in a dual-socket configuration for 36-cores per node.
-An OmniPath network fabric supports high-speed communication and the Lustre filesystem (approx 200 TiB of usable space).
+An OmniPath network fabric supports high-speed communication and the Lustre filesystem (approximately 200 TB of usable space).
 Gigabit and 10-Gigabit Ethernet networks provide access to additional filesystems and the campus network.
 The cluster was purchased with a proposed 5 year life to the first generation hardware, putting its refresh in the April 2023 to June 2023 time period.